 Brazing-joint-design

-for best Brazing Results.
+Planned for Best Brazing Results.

 SOLUTIONS with Effective, Practical Advice

-Good Brazing-joint-design is essential to successful process application.
-One should not attempt to braze joints that were conceived for different processes like welding or soldering, unless they are redesigned with brazing requirements in mind.
+One should not attempt to adapt Brazing-joint-design conceived for different processes like welding or soldering, unless they are redesigned with brazing requirements in mind.

 Brazing can be the perfect and most economic process for joining suitable applications, if all factors are duly accounted for in design and planning.